All avatar SDKs are for 3D or photorealistic. I need 2D cartoon-style for my brand.

 );

 After this step: Your character's mouth should move in sync with the audio.
-The lip sync pipeline runs at under 100ms latency in streaming mode.
+The lip sync pipeline runs at sub-10ms latency in streaming mode.

 Step 4 -- Connect Voice AI for Interactive Conversations